huyurt/book-summary/entity-framework-core-in-action/readme.md

 public static ImmutableList<ValidationResult> // SaveChangesWithValidation returns a list of ValidationResults.
     SaveChangesWithValidation(this DbContext context) // SaveChangesWithValidation is an extension method that takes the DbContext as its input.
 {
-    var result = context.ExecuteValidation(); // The ExecuteValidation is used in SaveChangesWithChecking/Save ChangesWithCheckingAsync.
+    var result = context.ExecuteValidation(); // The ExecuteValidation is used in SaveChangesWithChecking/SaveChangesWithCheckingAsync.

     if (result.Any()) // If there are errors, return them immediately and don’t call SaveChanges.
     {